judovana/yum-unpack-plugin/README.md

   and
 group_subpackages, by default NothingCanMatchMe

-Normally packages are saved in format ENVRA but if you are monitoring single epoch pacakge, then it have quit a lot of sense to turn it to True, and so have only NVRA unapcked directory
+Normally packages are saved in format NVRA but if you are monitoring multi epoch pacakge, then it have quit a lot of sense to turn it to False, and so have full ENVRA as unapcked directory

-Also every subpackage is extracted to its own directory.
-When yo wont some packages (anything mathching that regex)  to have theirs subpackages included in one tree, put it here.
+Also every subpackage is trying to be extracted to its SRPMA directory.
+When yo wont some packages to unpack to thirs own directory, (anything mathching that regex goes to SRPMA) specify the ones via group_subpackages field.
 For usecae 2, you  you probably wont same regex as for filter_pre2_forceIn or simply .*
 Small example.
 Consider you have package pkg in epoch 1 version 1.
 It will build for both intels 64 and 32 as: